xiaominzhu88/TIL-React-client-Node-backend/README.md

 node server
 ```

-_Navigate to http://localhost:5000/api/sayHello and it should show "Hello I am from the server!"_
+_Navigate to http://localhost:5000/api/sayHello and it should show "Hey I am from the server!"_

 ## Call API from React frontend 🎬